-Scammers Continue to Target Utility Customers, Threatening Loss of Power
+Scammers Continue to Target Utility Customers Threatening Disconnection Unless Payment Made

-The caller claims that there is a problem with the person's account—such as an overdue bill—and demands an immediate payment
+The scammers claim that there is a problem with the victim's utility account, such as an overdue bill, and demands an immediate payment to avoid disconnected service

 Fake Government program

 In another reported adaptation of this scam, con artists try to convince you that a government program will help you pay your bills.
 They say signing up for the program is as simple as providing your Social Security number and your bank's routing number before paying your bill through an automated telephone system.
 That is the setup, but the scammer's goal is to make you a victim of identity theft by harvesting your private information.

 Most people see through the scam, but some don't and lose thousands of dollars.
 Con artists know that victims will respond if there is a consequence, so they often threaten to turn off power within the hour of the call if the victim doesn't pay.

 Victims are sometimes instructed to send their payment by wire but are increasingly told to deposit money into a specific account or to put funds on a prepaid debit card or gift card and then call back to provide the card number.
 Requests for payments via gift card is a sure sign of a scam.

 Remember, if someone calls you claiming there's a problem with your account and requests money or personal information from you, hang up.
 If you have a question about your utility account, contact the company directly at a number or website you know to be valid, such as one listed on your monthly bill.